An electronic customs system to allow the faster import of third country goods from countries that are not members of the European Community

 - indirect representation, where a third party acts in their name but on your behalf - you and the third party share liability for the customs debt; you don’t need to be authorised to use CFSP, but the third party does

 To be authorised to use CFSP, traders and agents will have to show that they meet a range of conditions regarding accounting systems and records, customs compliance and financial solvency.
 These criteria will need to be in place in your business before HMRC can grant authorisation - authorising officers will visit your premises to verify your systems and paperwork.
+You will need to complete form C&E 48 to apply for CFSP.

 CFSP payment and security requirements